LA Pride returns to Hollywood for weekendlong celebration of LGBTQ+ community

 “We’re really reaching out, and including that would be the LGBTQ community in West Hollywood,” Barrett said.

-Holly Seely, a student services advisor for comparative literature and LGBTQ studies, said in an emailed statement the return of LA Pride resonates with the LGBTQ+ community at UCLA, especially since many LGBTQ+ students are seeking ways to connect with others.
+Holly Seely, a student services advisor for comparative literature and LGBTQ studies at UCLA, said in an emailed statement the return of LA Pride resonates with the LGBTQ+ community at UCLA, especially since many LGBTQ+ students are seeking ways to connect with others.

 Beyond the celebrations, Garth added in the statement that LA Pride is primarily a protest to spark social and political change for all communities, including Black, Latino and transgender communities.